jadijadi/lpic1book/content/1022_install_a_boot_manager.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/G_FzcMZYDbg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Most systems use BIOS or UEFI.
-When on BIOS, System will do a self test called POST.
+When on BIOS, system will do a self test called POST.
 Then it will hand over the boot process to the first sector of master boot record \(MBR\) which is track \(Cylinder\) 0, side \(Head\) 0 and Sector 1 of the first disk.

-MBR is only 512bytes so we need a _smart bootloader_ to handle larger boot managers and even multiple systems.
+MBR is only 512 bytes so we need a _smart bootloader_ to handle larger boot managers and even multiple systems.
 Some of these boot loaders are LILO, GRUB and GRUB2.

 If the system is using UEFI, the hardware will follow UEFI stages.
-They start with a Security phase and will continue till the end phase where the UEFI looks for a EFI System Partition, that is just a FAT32 partition (usually the first one, but that's implementation defined) with PE executables and runs them.
+They start with a security phase and will continue till the end phase where the UEFI looks for a EFI System Partition, that is just a FAT32 partition (usually the first one, but that's implementation defined) with PE executables and runs them.

 In both cases, the binary starts the boot loader.
-It might be a complete bootloader on /boot/efi/ of your computer or a small loader for the main grub on the MBR or a windows loader or even a chainloader.
+It might be a complete bootloader on `/boot/efi/` of your computer or a small loader for the main grub on the MBR or a windows loader or even a chainloader.

 > Chain Loading is when a boot loaders, loads another boot loader.
 This is done when a linux bootloader needs to start a Windows system.